AshwinK97/Operating-Systems/Tutorials/Tutorial 6/Report.md

 *fork()* is a function that invokes a system call to duplicate the current process.
 This function takes no arguments and returns the process ID of the new process.
 The newly created process will be a child process of the process that duplicated itself.
 Once duplicated, both the parent and child processes will continue to execute the code below the fork instruction.

 ## 2. What is IPC?
 Describe methods of performing IPC?
-IPC (inter process communication) is is a mechanism which allows processes to communicate with each other and synchronize their actions.
+IPC (inter process communication) is a mechanism which allows processes to communicate with each other and synchronize their actions.
 The two methods of using IPC are shared memory and message passing.

 ### Shared memory
-Two processes share a common space or memory location where one process produce and store data and another processes can consume it.
+Two processes share a common space or memory location where one process produce and store data and another processe can consume it.

 ### Message passing
 This method of communication does not require any kind of shared memory.
 Instead, two processes will establish a communication link and start exchanging messages using send() and recieve() primitives.